Bastrop County Court Records

 Bastrop County Probate Court Records

-Probate matters in Bastrop County — including wills, estate administration, guardianships, and mental health proceedings — are heard by the County Probate Court, a division of the constitutional County Court.
-The County Clerk serves as the clerk for probate proceedings.
+Probate matters in Bastrop County — wills, estate administration, guardianships, and mental health proceedings — are heard by the County Probate Court, a division of the constitutional County Court.
+The County Clerk serves as clerk for all probate proceedings.

 Bastrop County Probate Court